Zooloo2014/spring-boot-web-demo/README.md

     mvn spring-boot:run -DskipTests

-Access service using a browsser at _localhost:8080_
+Access service using a browser at   _localhost:8080_